Skip to main content

 experiment_profile_name: <string> # Name of the experiment profile

-# Metadata section (optional)
+# Metadata (optional)

 metadata:

-# Plugins section (optional)
+# Plugins (optional)

 plugins:

-- name: <string> # Name of the plugin
+- name: <string>

 inputs:

-# Jobs that are common for all Pioreactors
+# Jobs common to all Pioreactors (optional)

 common: